Skip to main content

 Published February 15, 2026 2 min read By R5 Industries Strategy Team

-Governance objective: safe acceleration
+Safeguard objective: safe acceleration

 The goal is not to slow innovation.
 The goal is to ensure AI use scales safely.